-In general, we support the approach of Policy DS1 - Green Belt.
-This is, however, on the basis that the Plan will be amended to remove additional land from the Green Belt to accommodate South Staffordshire's housing and employment needs in accordance with our response to question 5.
+In general, we support the approach of Policy DS1 - Green Belt, in so far as it reflects the guidance in the Framework.
+This is, however, on the basis that the Plan will be amended to remove additional land from the Green Belt to accommodate South Staffordshire's and the conurbations' housing and employment needs in accordance with our response to question 5, and land is removed from the Green Belt and safeguarded for future development.